 - X_T - a semi-neutral CAD format

 Wikipedia maintains an extensive list of CAD file formats that might be of further interest at List of File Formats - Computer-aided design (CAD)

 From the list above you’ll notice that some CAD formats are considered neutral, specifically IGES and STEP formats.
 These two formats were specifically created to neutrally exchange 3D CAD data across different CAD packages.

 IGES was created in 1979 by a group of users (including Boeing and GE) with support from the Department of Defense (DoD) and NIST to exchange data more easily.
 Since the late ’80s, the DoD has required that all Digital Project Manufacturing Data (PMI) be deliverable in IGES format.

 STEP is an ISO standard released in 1994 to be the “successor” to IGES.
 While widely used it has never totally replaced the IGES format.

-While the above examples are standard across CAD packages, many industries, such as Architecture and 3D modeling for computer graphics have their own packages and files types.
-We like to think of these as extra flavors, like CAD dessert.
+While the above examples are standard across CAD packages, many industries, such as Architecture and 3D modelling for computer graphics have their own packages and files types.
+We like to think of these as extra flavours, like CAD dessert.

-The above examples are just a small taste when it comes to the “flavors” of CAD, but they are the most common files used.
-Hopefully this little list has helped a bit.
+The above examples are just a small taste when it comes to the “flavours” of CAD, but they are the most common files used.
+Hopefully, this little list has helped a bit.
 If you have any questions you should just ask your 3D service provider and they will be happy to help.
-You can always ask us questions at firstname.lastname@example.org.
+You can always ask us questions at [email protected]